ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

 </div>
 </br>

-Please don’t forget to modify/check the “Resource” of the policy as your Things.
+Please don’t forget to check/modify the “Resource” of the policy and make sure it's like below.
 ```
 {
   "Version": "2012-10-17",